 Most people have seen boxwood planted along walkways as they are easy to keep in shape.
-Boxwoods can be planted just about anywhere in the landscape, from the full sun to partial shade.
+Boxwoods can be grown just about anywhere in the landscape, from the full sun to partial shade.
 They only require well-drained soil as if the root ball stays constantly wet as they can develop root rot.
-Boxwoods planted in too much shade will be slow-growing compared to those planted in full sun.
+Boxwoods planted in too much shade will be slow-growing compared to those grown in full sun.

 Boxwoods in their natural un-pruned state can take on many different shapes.
 For instance, the American boxwood has a natural pyramidal shape.

 There are many types of boxwoods available, and choosing the right boxwood for your growing zone or sun exposure is easier than it seems.

 English Boxwoods are referred to as dwarf English boxwoods.
 They are slow-growing and can live for up to 100 years.
 English boxwoods are easily kept in shape due to their slow growth rate and ability to withstand trimming.
 These are hardy to zone six and do prefer protection from the hot afternoon sun in southern areas.
 English boxwoods can be seen growing in colonial gardens and even in the white house landscape.
 English boxwoods can reach up to three feet tall at maturity.